mm80843/T3.5/docs/Mitigation/PBN__Mitigation_459.md

 # __Remote Work__

-## Property: has_MitigationPrinciple

-Allow individuals to work from home and minimize contact with others in the workplace.

 ## Property: has_MitigationSource

 * [Psychological Effects of Home Confinement and Social Distancing Derived from COVID-19 in the General Population—A Systematic Review](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_126.md)